Ready To Learn How To Identify Your Niche?

 Human nature makes it so that we resonate with the stories behind the brands that we feel represent us.

-Their ad campaigns, the magazines the ads appear in, and even how they’re merchandised in the stores they’re in.
+Their ad campaigns, the magazines their ads appear in, and even how they’re styled attracts us.

-Here are three questions to ask on your journey to finding your niche:
+Here are three more questions to ask on your journey to finding your most viable niche:

 - Who do you think your niche is?
 Male or Female.
 What do they want to accomplish?

-- What age range are they in?
+- What’s their age range?
 Can you help them accomplish something of value to them?
 What is it specifically?

-The beautiful thing about being an entrepreneur is your business will continue to change and you’ll learn to adapt to those changes.how-to-identify-your-niche how-to-identify-your-nicheLearning how to identify your niche isn’t enough to make your online marketing and selling work best for you.
+The beautiful thing about being a new online entrepreneur or new blogger is your business will continue to change, and you’ll learn to adapt to those changes.

-If your niche is too broad you’ll always work too hard, and your message won’t be specialized enough.
+If your niche is too broad, you’ll always work too hard, and your messages won’t be specific enough.

-Drop me a note in the comment and let’s talk about it.
+Drop me a note in the comment and let’s talk about niche marketing.